Greek Fiction Books

 3

-0 out of 1 members found this review helpful
+1 out of 5 members found this review helpful

-I think "I Was No Longer Human" has some interesting elements, but I can't say that I liked it.
+I think that "No Longer Human" has some interesting elements, but I can't say that I liked it.

 Throughout the story, we can see how the protagonist refuses to share his internal problems.
-This is indicative of Japanese culture, as research shows that Japan's collectivist culture maintains a strong taboo against sharing personal problems, especially regarding mental health.
+This is indicative of Japanese culture, as research suggests that Japan's collectivist culture maintains a strong taboo against sharing personal problems, especially regarding mental health.
 In Japan, people tend to believe that psychological problems are linked to a "weak personality."

 Translated from Greek ·